C0deZLee/MultiprocessWordCounter/README.md

 ## Difficulties:
 * We were not very familiar with pipes.
 Learning more about pipes, read(), write(), and file descriptors took a lot of time.
+* Some times the free() function caused errors and we don't know why.

 ##System calls/Library functions
 * stdio.h